Sushma17J/Task-1/README.md

-This dataset contains information about medical appointments and whether patients showed up.
+This dataset contains information about customer data identify personality traits and which helps business improve targeted sites.
 It is a cleaned version of the original Kaggle "Customer Personality Analysis" dataset.

 | Action             | Details                                     |